Engineer-of-Stuff/stable-diffusion-paperspace/docs/Tunneling Proxy for Paperspace.md

 ## Using nginx

-You can use nginx to set up domain names for your services.
+You can use nginx to set up domain names for your services and encrypt the traffic.
 Create a wildcard DNS record and point it to your server.

 ```nginx
 # /etc/nginx/sites-enabled/rathole.conf